 How should Transaction Coordinators be Compensated?

-Working with a TC will typically free up an extra 15 hours per translation of a real estate agent’s time which the agent can then spend on other listings, scheduling, showings, real estate farming, and sales.
-Most REALTORs will figure out the cost per hour of the 15 hours they will save for each transaction that they rely on a TC to help carry the load.
+Working with a TC will typically free up an extra 5 to 10 hours per transaction of a real estate agent’s time which the agent can then spend on other listings, scheduling, showings, real estate farming, and sales.
+Most REALTORs will figure out the cost per hour of the 5 to 10 hours they will save for each transaction that they rely on a TC to help carry the load.
 This simple deduction gives them an idea of how much they are willing to pay for an experienced transaction coordinator.

 Hiring a Full-Time, In-House Transaction Coordinator